The principles of heat transfer in coffee roasting

 – Produced by overheating metal drums

-— While not all radiation is converted to thermal energy at the nucleus’ surface, there is absorption inside the nucleus, so some heat is supplied to the nucleus’ interior without affecting the surface.
+— While not all radiation is converted to thermal energy at the nucleus’ surface, absorption is inside the nucleus, so some heat is supplied to the nucleus’s interior without affecting the surface.

 – The drum roasting method has a limited heat transfer factor